GLOBAL MARKETS-Prospect of early U.S. rate hike boosts dollar, bashes bonds

 “The bottom line is that the market is going from an excessively complacent view (on the likelihood of Fed hikes) to a more realistic one.”

-Germany’s 10-year Bund yield hit a two-week high before pulling back slightly as traders digested what were resolutely dovish ECB meeting minutes, although tinged with optimism about the euro zone economy.
+Germany’s 10-year Bund yield hit a two-week high before pulling back slightly as traders waited for what are likely to be far more dovish ECB meeting minutes later.

-Analysts said concern about the EgyptAir plane that went missing could also be lending the safe-haven German market some support.
+Analysts said concern about an EgyptAir plane that went missing en route from Paris to Cairo could also be lending the safe-haven German market some support.

 CME Fed fund futures showed that the probability of a June U.S. rate increase rose to 34 percent after the release of the FOMC minutes on Wednesday from 19 percent earlier in the day, 15 percent on Tuesday, and less than 1 percent a month ago.